Add-on Fellowships for Interdisciplinary Life Science

 *Alumni of the Add-on Fellowships for Interdisciplinary Life Science

-The Joachim Herz Foundation supports graduate students and postdocs from different disciplines conducting interdisciplinary research with respect to biological questions.
+The Joachim Herz Stiftung supports doctoral candidates and postdocs from different disciplines conducting interdisciplinary research with respect to biological questions.

-- Description of your research (max. one page)
+· Description of your research (max.
+3,800 characters incl. blanks)

-- Supporting letter of supervisor/group leader (stating her / his support and the need for fostering the applicant’s interdisciplinary skills)
+· Supporting letter by supervisor/group leader (stating his/her support and the need for fostering the applicant’s interdisciplinary skills)

-- Copies of the study diploma / transcript of records and possibly doctoral certificate
+· Copies of the study degree / transcript of records and possibly doctoral certificate

 We are looking forward to your application!